Eddy Kouadio

-Eddy Nda Konan Kouadio (born 7 May 2006) is an Italian professional footballer who plays as a centre-back for Serie A club Fiorentina.
+Eddy Nda Konan Kouadio (born 7 May 2006) is an Italian professional footballer who plays as a centre-back for club Monza, on loan from Fiorentina.

 Club career

+Fiorentina

-A youth product of Galcianese and ASD Tobbiana 1949, Kouadio joined the youth academy of Fiorentina in 2021 where he finished his development.
-In July 2024, he signed a contract with Fiorentina until 2027.
-On 31 August 2025, he made his senior and professional debut with Fiorentina in a 0–0 tie with Torino FC.
+A youth product of Galcianese and ASD Tobbiana 1949, Kouadio joined the youth academy of Fiorentina in 2021, where he finished his development.
+On July 2024, he signed a contract with Fiorentina until 2027.
+On 31 August 2025, he made his senior and professional debut with Fiorentina during a 0–0 tie against Torino.

+Loan to Monza

+On 8 July 2026, Kouadio joined newly Serie A promoted club Monza, on loan for the 2026–27 season.

 International career

 Kouadio was born in Italy to Ivorian parents.
 He holds dual Italian and Ivorian citizenship.

-He is a youth international for Italy, having played for the Italy U18s and U19s in friendlies in 2024.
+Kouadio is a youth international for Italy, having played for the Italy U18s and U19s in friendlies in 2024.

+He was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.